clap-rs/clap/CONTRIBUTING.md

     - `refactor` - Code functionality doesn't change, but underlying structure may
     - `style` - Stylistic changes only, no functionality changes
     - `wip` - A work in progress commit (Should typically be `git rebase`'ed away)
-    - `chore` - Catch all or things that have to do with the build system, etc
+    - `chore` - Catch all or things that have to do with the build system, etc.
     - `examples` - Changes to existing example, or a new example
  * The `COMPONENT` is optional, and may be a single file, directory, or logical component.
 Parenthesis can be omitted if you are opting not to use the `COMPONENT`.